Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Coated Recycled Board (CRB)

-CRB is made of recycled fibers with a top ply of white fibers finished with a clay coating.
-There are many variations of this grade, which include CCN, WLC, Duplex, GB, and CCNB.
-It is a very low strength grade of paper board and is ideal for lightweight items such as chips, crackers, cereal, or snacks.
+CRB (Coated Recycled Board) is composed of recycled fibers with a top layer of white fibers and a clay coating.
+This grade includes several variations such as CCN, WLC, Duplex, GB, and CCNB.
+CRB is a low-strength paperboard, making it suitable for lightweight products like chips, crackers, cereal, and snacks.

 Uncoated Recycled Board (URB)

-URB is made from recycled newsprint and corrugated board and is a thick grade of paperboard that is used as a set up box or dividers.
-It is the least expensive paperboard grade and provides the highest value for the money spent.
+URB (Uncoated Recycled Board) is produced from recycled newsprint and paper.
+It is a thick grade of paperboard often used for setup boxes or dividers.
+URB is the most cost-effective paperboard grade, offering excellent value for the money.

 Folding Box Board (FBB)